digiblade/food_app_admin/README.md

 ### 3. Edit Restaurant

 - **Edit Form**: Allows users to edit the details of an existing restaurant.
-- **Validation**: Similar to the add form, includes validation for required fields.
+- **Validation**: Similar to the add form, it includes validation for required fields.

 ### 4. Delete Restaurant

 - **Delete Functionality**: Users can delete a restaurant from the list.
-- **Confirmation**: A confirmation prompt ensures that users do not delete a restaurant by mistake.

 ## Implementation Details